viktoriussuwandi/Budget-App/README.md

 ### Some of additional features :
     * additional testing function on main.py
+    * add inner adjustment to print the contents

 ### Test Scenario :
 1. Complete the `Category` class in `budget.py`.